Krum (rapper): Early life

-He was born Douglas William Krum, Jr., on April 27, 1977 in Toledo, Ohio, to father Douglas William Krum, Sr. and mother Lynn Marie Krum (née Edelstein).
-He grew up in Borger, Texas, and as a teen he was discovered by Uprok Records while in the group Ill Harmonics, after that group appeared in a movie.
+He was born Douglas William Krum, Jr., on April 27, 1977, in Toledo, Ohio, to father Douglas William Krum, Sr. and mother Lynn Marie Krum (née Edelstein).
+He grew up in Fritch, Texas, and as a teen was in a church group called S-Squared where he used the stage name Dynamite D and T-N-T. He was discovered in his early 20’s by Uprok Records while in the group Ill Harmonics, after that group appeared in a movie.
 This got his music recording career underway.

 Music career

 He started his music recording career around 2000, when his first studio album, Lonely Superstar, was released by UpRok Records on October 22, 2002.
 His second studio album, Don't Drink the Water, was released on October 17, 2006, from 7Spin Music.
 The subsequent release, Goodonya, an extended play, was released by Deepspace5 Recordings on December 18, 2008.
 His next release, a mixtape entitled Bible Bus, was released independently on June 29, 2010.
 His third studio album, Writer Dye, was released on November 2, 2010, also independently.
 He released a fourth studio album, Hotdoggin', on April 26, 2011.
 His fifth studio album, Writer Dye: Deux or Die, was released on October 22, 2012.
 A second mixtape, Christopher Collabo with DJ Sean P, was released on January 29, 2013, independently.
 He released Gold Tips with DJ Sean P, his sixth studio album, on April 8, 2014, through Man Bites Dog Records.
 A seventh studio album, 1985 Party Time Excellent, was released independently on March 3, 2015.
 His eighth studio album, We Buy Gold with DJ Sean P, was released on October 16, 2015.
 His ninth studio album, Blue Eyed Devil was released on February 3, 2017.